Last Looks: The Christmas Tree

 Miracles don't happen.

 Thank you for bringing this ridiculous movie to our attention.
-It was a challenge to watch with an actual physical pain, all of the little cells and eyes and things jotting and buffing around.
+It was a challenge to watch, like an actual physical pain, all of the little cells and eyes and things jotting and bumping around.

 Cheers.
 First of all, Ben, thank you so much for coming out to DC.